 Day 1: Kodiak, Alaska

 On arrival in Kodiak, you are transferred to our hotel in town.
 Depending on your arrival time, you may have some free time this afternoon to explore some of the island's Russian and Native history.
-Options include the National Wildlife Refuge Visitors Center, St. Paul Harbor, Baranov Museum, Alutiiq Museum, Holy Resurrection Russian Orthodox Cathedral and Fort Abercrombie State Historical Park, where guns were readied to defend against an invasion during World War II.
+Options include the National Wildlife Refuge Visitors Center, St. Paul Harbor, Baranov Museum, Alutiiq Museum and the Holy Resurrection Russian Orthodox Cathedral.
 Our grizzly photo tour officially begins this evening, when you meet your fellow travelers for an orientation and casual welcome dinner.

 Day 2: Kodiak Island

 Today we explore Kodiak’s coastal waters and rocky shorelines on a half-day private boat trip.
 Cruising to Kodiak’s protected inner island, we find rich tidal pools and offshore kittiwake rookeries amid abundant marine life: have your cameras ready to capture shots of sea lions, otters, puffins, bald eagles and occasionally whales.
 Kodiak Island is remote, not often visited by travelers to Alaska, and our sense of a unique encounter with nature is palpable as we glide through the rockbound coves.
-We'll also spend a half-day touring historic Kodiak, with a mix of activities that may include—depending on our timing—visits to the Alutiiq Museum, Fort Abercrombie, Russian Orthodox church, a local fish hatchery, fisheries research center, aquarium, microbrewery, and/or a drive up Pillar Mountain for fantastic views over the shoreline and sea.
+We'll also spend a half-day touring historic Kodiak, with a mix of activities that may include—depending on our timing—visits to Fort Abercrombie State Historical Park, a local fish hatchery, aquarium and/or a drive up Pillar Mountain for fantastic views over the shoreline and sea.

 Day 3: Kodiak / Katmai—Board Natural Habitat Ursus

-The plane pulls up right alongside, and we disembark to board the vessel that will be our floating home for the next several days.
+The plane pulls up nearby, and we disembark to board the vessel that will be our floating home for the next several days.
 The bear viewing begins in earnest as we cruise slowly along the shore.
 In this area

 we commonly find giant Alaskan brown bears—the world's biggest coastal grizzlies—foraging for food, and the opportunities to capture impressive close-up photos is simply remarkable!
 As we are mobile, we can cruise to wherever the bears are, following them from bay to bay.
 Bring double the memory capacity you think you'll need, as you won't believe the shots you will get.